 Best Bet Pre-Saturated Pads and Sprays

-Arcona The Solution Pads ($45 in the shop) are pre-saturated with glycolic and antioxidant spin trap and they are a marvelous alternative to yet another cream.
+Arcona The Solution Pads ($45) are pre-saturated with glycolic and antioxidant spin trap and they are a marvelous alternative to yet another cream.

-I am never without Sevani Advanced Complexion Corrector ($39 in the shop), a light spray formulated to calm redness, rosacea and other skin irritations or Stemulation AHA Herbal Balancing Toner ($38 in the shop) The only bad thing about this natural anti-aging product powerhouse that is is that they called it a toner.
+I am never without Sevani Advanced Complexion Corrector ($39 in the shop), a light spray formulated to calm redness, rosacea and other skin irritations or Stemulation AHA Herbal Balancing Toner ($38) The only bad thing about this natural anti-aging product powerhouse that is is that they called it a toner.
 It is so much more.
 Though it's in a pump bottle for now, Stemulation says they plan to change it to spray bottle following customer requests for them to do so.

 4. Oh Those Facial Oils